Taufee Skandari

-Taufee Skandari (توفیق اسکندری; born 2 April 1999) is an Afghan professional footballer who currently plays as an attacking midfielder or winger for Afghanistan Champions League club Abu Muslim and the Afghanistan national team.
+Taufee Skandari (توفیق اسکندری; born 2 April 1999) is an Afghan professional footballer who plays as an attacking midfielder or winger for club Bracknell Town.

 Club career

 Skandari started his career with Windsor before joining Woodford Town and then spending a season abroad with Austrian Regionalliga side SK Bischofshofen and Turkish club Bursaspor.
 He then returned to England to join Northwood before moving to Ware.

 In February 2023, he joined Faroe Islands Premier League side B36 Tórshavn from New Salamis.
 Skandari left B36 Tórshavn after the 2023 season.

 On 9 August 2024, Skandari joined Liga 1 club PSIS Semarang.
 On 19 December 2024, he was released by the club after making seven appearances.

 On 3 January 2025, Skandari signed for Hong Kong Premier League club Lee Man.